bluescan/tacentview/README.md

 ![Tacent View](https://raw.githubusercontent.com/bluescan/tacentview/master/Screenshots/Screenshot_Prefs.png)

 The 'transparent work area' option in the preferences allows you to see right through to your desktop -- interpreting the alpha channel in the image, if present, as opacity.
 If you set the viewer to basic-mode (B-key, no UI widgets), and enter fullscreen mode (Alt-Enter), you can do things like play animated semitransparent webp file right over your desktop.
 The screenshot below shows transparent-work-area turned on while in windowed (non-fullscreen) mode.
 This works in both Linux and Windows.
+For Linux, the snap system disables this feature so you will need to install the deb file or build from source.

 ![Tacent View](https://raw.githubusercontent.com/bluescan/tacentview/master/Screenshots/Screenshot_TransparentWorkArea.png)